risk-first/website/practices/Estimates.md

  - The lesson from "Quality, Speed, Cost" is that actually, we need to be considering _all_ risks, not just some arbitrary milestones on a project plan.
 Project plans can always be gamed, and you can always leave risks unaccounted for in order to hit the goals (good old [Map and Territory Risk](Map-and-territory-risk) strikes again).
  - Finally, the lesson from Agile development is that _just iterating_ is sometimes not as efficient as _using your intuition and experience_ to find a more optimal path.

-How can we synthesize this knowledge, along with what we've learned into something that makes more sense?
+How can we synthesise this knowledge, along with what we've learned into something that makes more sense?

-1. Estimating is about _estimating [Pay Off](Glossary#pay-off)_:  for a given [action](Glossary#taking-action) / roadmap / business strategy, what  [Attendant Risks](Glossary#attendant-risk) are we going to have when we get there?
+1. Estimating should be about _estimating [Pay Off](Glossary#pay-off)_:  for a given [action](Glossary#taking-action) / road-map / business strategy, what  [Attendant Risks](Glossary#attendant-risk) are we going to have when we get there?
 Yes, we'll all be older (there _will be_ [Schedule Risk](Scarcity-Risk#schedule-risk)), but it's also about:

   - What bets are we making about where the [market](Feature-Risk#market-risk) will be?
   - What [Communication Risk](Communication-Risk) will we face explaining our product to people?